syed-mohsin-haider-naqvi/Cyber-Certs/README.md

 Working in SOC, cloud security, or OT/ICS?
 Want to compare notes or point out something I got wrong in a writeup?
 Genuinely welcome that.

 📌 [LinkedIn](https://www.linkedin.com/in/syed-mohsin-haider-naqvi-33248838b)

 ---

-*Last updated: [fill in whenever you actually touch the repo]*  - Write alerts for failed logins, privilege escalation, lateral movement
-  - Test rules against both benign and malicious logs
-  - Adjust to reduce false positives
-- **Outcome:**
-  - Reliable alerting rules
-  - Documentation of why each rule works and how it's tuned

----

-## 📊 Key Outcomes

-- Built multiple, practical detection rules that mirror real SOC scenarios.
-- Simulated a variety of cyber-attack behaviors.
-- Created dashboards to monitor alert timelines and severity.
-- Developed a runbook that can guide incident response in real scenarios.
-- Deepened my understanding of how logs, alerts, and playbooks work together to defend infrastructure.

----

-## 🧠 Lessons Learned

-- Raw logs are powerful—but organizing and parsing them effectively is key.
-- It’s important to **fine-tune alerts**: too many false positives, and real threats get lost; too strict, and you miss them.
-- A well-documented **runbook or playbook** is essential for consistent, repeatable incident response.
-- Practical labs are invaluable: applying theory in a controlled environment makes everything click.

----